akmiccom/dailydictation/markdown/DailyDictation_conversation_English.md

 ## 66. I'll Take You

+Diana!
+Oh, George... hi, how are you?
+Listen, I'm in a terrible hurry.
+The bank closes in twenty minutes.
+Is your bank near here?
+Yes, it's only four blocks away, on Vine Street.
+Well, get in.
+I'll take you.
+Are you sure?
+It's not out of your way?
+No, not at all.
+That is so nice of you, George.
+Thank you.
+You're welcome.

 ## 67. We Must be Out of Them

+Hi!
+Sorry I'm late.
+I missed the bus.
+Oh, that's OK.
+I had time to clean up before you came.
+You don't look very good.
+I must be getting a cold.
+I've been sneezing all day.
+A-A-ATCHOO!
+Bless you.
+Thank you.
+You must be getting a cold.
+Why don't you go lie down?
+I'll bring you some aspirin.
+I don't see any aspirin in the medicine cabinet.
+We must be out of them.
+I'll go to the drugstore.
+Is there anything else we need?
+Could you get some...
+ATCHOO...
+I don't know if they sell ATCHOO here, but I'll check!

 ## 68. Doctor's Appointment

+When can I see Dr. Know?
+He won't be free until tomorrow.
+Can I make an appointment?
+Sure.
+How about tomorrow at ten o'clock?
+Can you make it at nine?
+I'll check to see if he's available.
+I'm sorry but he's tied up until ten o'clock.
+Well, can't you squeeze me in, somehow?
+I'm afraid not.
+How about after lunch?
+Will one o'clock be all right?
+That's perfect.
+Thank you.

 ## 69. Traffic Rules (2)

+Excuse me.
+May I see your licence?
+I'm afraid I've left it at home.
+In that case, you'll have to take it to the police station within five days.
+But why?
+You were speeding, ma'am.
+But I was only doing 75!
+There's a 70km/h speed limit on this road, ma'am.
+Is there?
+I didn't see a sign...
+Well, ma'am.
+We've been following you.
+So you were doing 75, too.
+No, ma'am.
+We were doing 90km/h... and we couldn't catch you!

 ## 70. Eating out

+Waiter!
+Could we have the bill, please?
+Can I put it all on one bill?
+No, we'd prefer separate checks.
+Your bill's $18.
+That seems expensive.
+Would you check it again please?
+Sorry, ma'am.
+This is your friend's bill.
+Here is yours; it's $24.16!

 ## 71. To Buy a Bus Ticket

+Excuse me...
+Yes.
+Can I help you?
+Yes, I'd like some information about buses please.
+Where to?
+...to Toronto.
+When?
+This Saturday.
+Morning or afternoon?
+In the afternoon.
+About three o'clock.
+There's one at 3:20.
+Thank you!
+That sounds perfect; I'll take it!

 ## 72. On the Phone